-Relevant Evaluation Approach

-CMM 2018-01

-paragraphs

-Principles

-2 F/F {MSY} is included as a performance indicator.

-Area of applicat ion

-3 and 10 The area of application does not include archipelagic waters (AW).
+Relevant Evaluation Approach CMM 2021-01 paragraphs Principles 2 F/F {MSY} is included as a performance indicator.
+Area of applicat ion 3 and 10 The area of application does not include archipelagic waters (AW).
 The evaluation will necessarily be for the WCPO (west of 150°W) rather than the WCPFC Convention Area because of the structure of the assessment models, which do not include catch and effort data from the overlap area.
 This should not significantly impact the results of the evaluation.

-4 No guidance is given regarding level of any AW changes; we assume 2016-2018 average levels of effort will continue.

-Harvest strateg ies and interim objectives

-11 While the measure acts as a bridge to the adoption of a harvest strategy for tropical tuna stocks, for the purpose of this evaluation we have examined where the stock would end up under longer-term application of this measure.

-12-14 We use the spawning biomass depletion ratio (SB/SB {F=0}) as a performance indicator, consistent with the limit reference point (LRP) formally adopted by WCPFC ($0.2SB{F=0}$) for all three tropical tuna stocks, and relate the longer-term outcome of CMM2018-01 measures (over 30 years) to the average SB 2012-2015 /SB {F=0} , ${2005-2014}$.
-Note: as the skipjack TRP referenced in paragraph 13 of CMM 2018-01 was due for review in 2019, and a new TRP has not been defined, we do not make reference to a TRP for skipjack, but for comparison apply the same approach as for bigeye and yellowfin.
+4 No guidance is given regarding level of any AW changes; we assume 2016-18 average levels of effort will continue.
+Harvest strateg ies and interim objectives 1 Acknowledging that harvest strategies are being developed for bigeye, yellowfin and skipjack, for the purpose of this evaluation we have examined where the stock would end up under longer-term application of this measure.
+11-13 We use the spawning biomass depletion ratio (SB/SB {F=0}) as a performance indicator, consistent with the limit reference point (LRP) formally adopted by WCPFC (0.2 SB {F=0}) for all three species/stocks.
+For bigeye and yellowfin stocks, we relate the longer-term outcome of CMM 2021-01 measures (over 30 years) to the average SB 2012-2015 /SB {F=0, 2008-2017} as specified in paras 11 and 13.
+For skipjack we relate the longer-term outcome of CMM 2021-01 measures to the interim TRP of 0.5 SB {F=0} referenced in para 12, adopted in accordance with CMM 2015-06.
+FAD set manage 14-15 CCMs apply an in-zone/high seas FAD closure of 3 months from 2019 (Jul-Sept), and an additional 2 months high seas closure (choice of April-May or November-December).

-FAD set manage ement

-16-17 CCMs apply an in-zone/high seas FAD closure of 3 months from 2018 (Jul-Sept), and an additional 2 months high seas closure (choice of April-May or November-December).

-Because of the different FAD set management arrangements in the baseline years of 2016, 2017 and 2018, we first estimated the numbers of FAD sets that would be expected in each of these years had CMM 2018-01 been in place (described below).
-To evaluate the implications of CMM 2018-01, we averaged the estimates of the expected FAD sets in each year under CMM 2018-01 and then divided by the average of the actual observed FAD sets over 2016-2018 to determine scalars to be used in stock projections.
+Because of the different FAD set management arrangements in the baseline years of 2016, 2017 and 2018, we first estimated the numbers of FAD sets that would be expected in each of these years had CMM 2021-01 been in place (described below).
+To evaluate the implications of CMM 2021-01, we averaged the estimates of the expected FAD sets in each year under CMM 2021-01 and then divided by the average of the actual observed FAD sets over 2016-18 to determine scalars to be used in stock projections.

-In 2018 the FAD set management arrangements that were in place were essentially the same as under CMM 2018-01 so the FAD sets were unadjusted for this evaluation.
+In 2018 the FAD set management arrangements that were in place were essentially the same as under CMM 2021-01 so the FAD sets were unadjusted for this evaluation.